 Cave Creek: Teeming with outdoor recreation and less than an hour’s drive north of Arizona State University and Scottsdale, Cave Creek is up-and-coming while still delightfully small-town, with a population of just over 5,000 that’s proud of preserving its Old West heritage.
 Take, for example, that as recently as 2009, Cave Creek settled a draw in a local election with a game of chance.

 San Elijo Hills: Set amid the breathtaking hills of San Marcos, San Elijo Hills is a burgeoning town and natural playground, with mile upon mile of open space and hiking trails offering up idyllic views of mountainscapes and the Pacific Ocean.
 If you’re still raising a family, San Elijo Hills is conveniently located within the high-achieving San Marcos Unified School District.
-Residents also anticipate the completion of a walkable town center with a laidback, neighborly vibe.
+Residents also enjoy the walkable town center with its laidback, neighborly vibe.

 Fort Collins: A thriving college town in Northern Colorado with enviable natural attractions and a distinct cultural identity, Fort Collins is one of the Front Range’s well-established gems.
 Home to Colorado State University, Horsetooth Reservoir, a host of well-renowned breweries and a top-notch Old Town area that once served as the blueprint for Disneyland’s Main Street USA, Fort Collins is a city that keeps getting better with age.